 Magistrate Yuhas presides over Small Claims Court.
 She is a graduate of the University of Akron, and was admitted to the bar in the State of Ohio in 2005.
 Magistrate Yuhas also serves as the Language Access Coordinator of the Akron Municipal Court.
 Magistrate Yuhas is an Army Veteran and previously served as the personal Magistrate for Judge Kathryn Michael, staff attorney for the Legal Defender's Office of Summit County, Assistant Prosecutor for the Akron City Prosecutor's Office, and in private practice.

-She currently serves the Akron Municipal Court as the Traffic Court Magistrate, and has been with the Court since 2012.
-Ms. Ross presides over the court's daily traffic arraignments and trials, handles parking and driving privilege hearings, and manages files after sentencing.
+As Traffic Court Magistrate, Magistrate Tamara Todd presides over the court's daily traffic arraignments and trials, handle parking and driving privilege hearings and manage files after sentencing.
 She further manages the Court's License Intervention Program which assists drivers in obtaining a VALID driver's license.
-She has also served in all other areas of the Court including Small Claims, Arraignment Court and on regular docket cases civil and criminal cases as assigned.

 Magistrate Nemer presides over small claims, civil, traffic and criminal matters.
 She graduated with distinction from Western Michigan University Law School in 2007.
 For approximately 7 years, Tania served as “Of Counsel” for McGinty, Hilow & Spellacy Co.
 LPA where she managed a private practice focusing in criminal defense, immigration, small claims, evictions and civil matters.
 She transitioned to nonprofit as an Immigration Senior Attorney at Catholic Charities, Diocese of Cleveland where she worked for over 4 years representing individuals and families in Federal Court.